i2p/i2p.www/i2p2www/spec/proposals/106-ntcp-obfuscation.rst

 Introduction
 ============

-This is fairly heavyweight but it prevents any detection by DPI equipment.
+NTCP data is encrypted after the first message (and the first message appears to be random data), thus preventing protocol identification through "payload analysis".
+It is still vulnerable to protocol identification through "flow analysis".
+That's because the first 4 messages (i.e. the handshake) are fixed length (288, 304, 448, and 48 bytes).

+By adding random amounts of random data to each of the messages, we can make it a lot harder.

 Modifications to NTCP
 =====================

+This is fairly heavyweight but it prevents any detection by DPI equipment.

 The following data will be added to the end of the 288-byte message 1: